Hello Fellow Readers,

 While some of what I learned may come to fruition, the biggest takeaway was from the garden, which a fellow word-camper brought to life.
 In the early eighties, Alex from Montclair worked for Avis Campbell, who was in her eighties at the time.
 “She kept a dozen or so clients,” Alex explained, “to get out of the house.”
 She recalls Avis graduated from the Rhode Island School of Design as a Landscape Architect, one of the few women in the day.
 “She was no-nonsense but kind.”
 Alex shared how they meticulously pruned an expansive boxwood hedge using only a knife to be sure there would be no brown wounded tips.
 After this, Avis treated the crew to ice cream.

 According to the garden club’s website, Campbell’s design was “inspired by the Wheel of Life.”
 I would bet the Tibetan Wheel of Life, the cycle of life, death, and rebirth, rather than modern-day versions by motivation speakers who add things like work, fitness, and finances to the wheel.

 At the end of the conference, I stopped to admire the grand Japanese Dogwood (Cornus Kousa) on the corner of the United Way building.
 It stood two stories high, covered with white cartoon-like four-inch flowers of happiness.
 Below, the brownish-grey mottled trunk looked like a sculpture through every season.
 My fog of technology felt lifted.

 Garden Dilemmas?
 AskMaryStone@gmail.com

-There’s a hybrid of Cornus Kousa and our native Cornus florida that are often used in the landscape to find out why in a previous column titled Doggone Dogwood Disease.
+There’s a hybrid of Cornus Kousa and our native Cornus florida often used in the landscape.
+To find out why in a previous column titled Doggone Dogwood Disease.